PnS2018/pns2018.github.com/session_02.md

 $$\mathbf{1}\{\cdot\}$$ is the "indicator function" so that $$\mathbf{1}\{\text{a true statement}\}=1$$ and $$0$$ otherwise.

 Note that we do not explain this loss function here in detail.
-The _Deep Learning_ book has a very nice explanation over Softmax function in [Section 6.2.2.3](http://www.deeplearningbook.org/contents/mlp.html).
+The _Deep Learning_ book has a very nice explanation of Softmax function in [Section 6.2.2.3](http://www.deeplearningbook.org/contents/mlp.html).

 The optimization algorithm finds a set of parameters $$\theta^{\star}$$ that minimizes the cost function: